darwinia-network/crab-docs/docs/builders/interact/truffle.md

     },
     ```

-=== "Moonbase Alpha"
+=== "Pangolin"
     ```
-    moonbase: {
+    pangolin: {
       provider: () => {
          ...
-         return new HDWalletProvider(privateKeyMoonbase, 'https://rpc.testnet.moonbeam.network') // Insert your private key here
+         return new HDWalletProvider(privateKeyPangolin, 'http://pangolin-rpc.darwinia.network') // Insert your private key here
       },
       network_id: 1287,
     },
     ```

-=== "Moonriver"
+=== "Crab"
     ```
-    moonriver: {
+    crab: {
       provider: () => {
          ...
-         return new HDWalletProvider(privateKeyMoonriver, 'https://rpc.moonriver.moonbeam.network') // Insert your private key here
+         return new HDWalletProvider(privateKeyCrab, 'http://crab-rpc.darwinia.network') // Insert your private key here },
-      },
       network_id: 1285,
     },
     ```

-## Using the Moonbeam Truffle Plugin to Run a Node {: #using-the-moonbeam-truffle-plugin-to-run-a-node }
+## Using the Pangolin Truffle Plugin to Run a Node

-To set up a Moonbeam development node, you can follow [this tutorial](/builders/get-started/moonbeam-dev/).
+To set up a Pangolin development node, you can follow [this tutorial](/builders/get-started/pangolin-dev/).
 The process takes around 40 minutes in total, and you need to install Substrate and all its dependencies.
-The Moonbeam Truffle plugin provides a way to get started with a development node much quicker, and the only requirement is to have Docker installed (at time of writing the Docker version used was 19.03.6).
+The Pangolin Truffle plugin provides a way to get started with a development node much quicker, and the only requirement is to have Docker installed (at time of writing the Docker version used was 19.03.6).

-To start a Moonbeam development node in your local environment, we need to first download the corresponding Docker image:
+To start a Pangolin development node in your local environment, we need to first download the corresponding Docker image:

 ```
-truffle run moonbeam install
+truffle run pangolin install
 ```

 ![Docker image download](/images/truffle/truffle-2.png)